DanielVNZ/CitiesCollective/PROJECT_DOCUMENT.md

 - Secure user authorization for all community actions and profile updates
 - Real-time UI updates without page refreshes
 - Profile editing with form validation and success/error feedback
-- **NEW**: Comment like system with optimistic updates and proper state management
+- Comment like system with optimistic updates and proper state management
+- **NEW**: Email service integration with nodemailer and Google Workspace SMTP
-- **NEW**: Dynamic comment sorting with URL parameter support
+- **NEW**: Password reset token management with automatic expiration and cleanup

 **Next Priority:** The platform is now feature-complete with robust community features and enhanced user profiles.
 Future enhancements could include:
 - Advanced community features (user following, notifications)